hipe/tmx/brazen/doc/issues/089-thoughts-on-the-abstract-component-system-experiment.md

 do something with this item). but not this technique cannot be used for models where the component can be valid-ly false-ish. (rather, look into using the "value wrapper" if you really need to.)

-## code notes

-### :#A

-these "operations" must resolve (build) their one sub-component as they are parsed, not after. this is because the sub-components have the autonomy to parse as much as they want off the argument stream, so we can't parse each next operation until the current operation is done parsing fully.
-_